Home Insurance for First-Time Buyers: Complete Guide to Coverage & Costs

 Personal Liability (Coverage E) Minimum $300,000 recommended

-For a deeper breakdown of how dwelling limits work and why underinsuring triggers claim penalties, see our guide on dwelling coverage explained.
+For a deeper breakdown of how dwelling limits work, see our guide on how much coverage you really need and our full dwelling coverage guide.

 Lender Requirements vs. What You Actually Need

-Your mortgage lender requires enough coverage to protect their investment — which usually means dwelling coverage equal to at least the loan amount.
+Your mortgage lender requires enough coverage to protect their investment, which usually means dwelling coverage equal to at least the loan amount or the home's replacement cost.
 But that's a floor, not a ceiling.
 Lenders care about recouping their money; you care about being able to rebuild your life.

 Don't Stop at the Lender Minimum